 In a wider sense, VPPs also reduce demand on the grid, which makes the state’s energy supply more stable and less prone to outages, and it reduces the price of electricity for everyone (it’s also better for the environment).

-The post Solar home battery rebate: The big changes coming 1 May appeared first on Vlog.
+The post Solar home battery rebate: The big changes you need to know about appeared first on ĚÇĐÄVlog.

 ]]>